Centiq/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 :hand: A PAS must exist before the AAS Installation is attempted.

-1. Connect to the AAS VM as `root` User
+1. Connect to the AAS VM as the `root` user
 1. Change to work directory and ensure the directory is empty:
    `rm -rf /tmp/aas_workdir/*; cd /tmp/ass_workdir`
-1. Launch AAS Unattended install replacing `<target vm hostname>` with the AAS VM hostname:
+1. Launch AAS Unattended install replacing `<target vm hostname>` with the AAS VM hostname
 1. For a AAS unattended install run the following:

     ```bash